 How fast will the Internet service be?

 The Lamoille FiberNet partnership with Fidium Fiber will provide several levels of speeds, up to 2 gigabit — with speeds that are symmetrical (the same for both download and upload speeds) to unserved and underserved addresses in our district.
 (The State’s definition of underserved is service that delivers less than 25Mbps download speed.)
-We will build our network with fiber-optic cables that have the capacity to deliver speeds in excess of 2Gbps.
+We are building our network with fiber-optic cables that have the capacity to deliver speeds in excess of 2Gbps.

 How can I sign up for Internet broadband from Lamoille FiberNet?